Sailean/GRAY-CODE/stories/digest/en_articles/en_01_welcome_home_2010-06-12.md

 <p>Emiko trudged up the stairs to their apartment, a grocery bag swinging from each hand.<br>
 She didn’t slow down, just tilted her head and wiped the sweat from her forehead onto her shoulder.<br>
-*June’s barely started, and it’s already this hot?*<br>
-*I should’ve grabbed more beer.*</p>
+<span class="voice-in">June’s barely started, and it’s already this hot?
+I should’ve grabbed more beer.</span></p>

 <p>At the door, she shifted both bags to one hand and fished out the key from her jeans pocket.<br>
-Just as she slid it into the lock, the door creaked open—from the inside.</p>
+Just as she slid it into the lock, the door creaked open—from the inside.<br>

-<p>“—!”<br>
+“—!”<br>
-Startled, she stepped back and nearly lost her balance.<br>
-But then she saw the familiar face peeking through the gap—and broke into a smile.</p>
+Startled, she stepped back and nearly lost her balance.But then she saw the familiar face peeking through the gap—and broke into a smile.<br>

-<p>“You’re back already?
+“You’re back already?
 Welcome home.
 You scared me.”<br>
 “Emi...
 I just got here.
 Sorry.
 Let me take those.”</p>

-<p>Akira took the bags from her hands, stepped over his bulky suitcase—with his suit jacket draped over it—and disappeared into the narrow hallway.</p>

-<p>“Thanks,” Emiko said, picking up his jacket and bag.<br>
+<p>Akira took the bags from her hands, stepped over his bulky suitcase—with his suit jacket draped over it—and disappeared into the narrow hallway.“Thanks,” Emiko said, picking up his jacket and bag.<br>
-She chuckled softly and followed.</p>

-<p>Akira paused, turning with a curious look.<br>
+She chuckled softly and followed.Akira paused, turning with a curious look.<br>
 “Hmm?
 What’s funny?”<br>
 She grinned.
 “This is heavier than the groceries.”<br>
 “Ah—yeah, sorry.
 Laptop’s in there.
 You could’ve just left it.”<br>